 Dave Gallagher defined the blue-collar, lunch pail toting types that populate spring training every year.
 He did not have the one dominant skill that made heads turn during batting or fielding practice, but quietly got the job done with his steady play across the board.
 In 1988, Gallagher entered the Chicago White Sox camp with one last chance to make it in professional baseball; he just needed a believer.
 He found one in manager Jim Fregosi, but his conversion did not come easily.

-“He believed in me in the time that I needed it,” said Gallagher via telephone from his home in New Jersey about Fregosi who passed away Friday morning in Miami due to complications from a stroke he suffered earlier in the week.
+“He believed in me in the time that I needed it,” Gallagher said via telephone from his home in New Jersey about Fregosi who passed away Friday morning in Miami due to complications from a stroke he suffered earlier in the week.

 By the time Gallagher reached the White Sox, his baseball career was on life support.
 He had the type of résumé that scouts had long written off.
 He was a career minor leaguer of eight seasons, who hit a paltry .111 in a 15 game trial with the Cleveland Indians in 1987.
 Scouts weren’t the only ones to turn away Gallagher’s prospects, he passed on himself too, quitting before the end of the 1987 AAA season after a trade to the Seattle Mariners organization.
 Only after a chance encounter with White Sox scout Ed Ford while working at a baseball camp, was Gallagher convinced to put his energies back into the game.